 Walking down Gastown is a very relaxing stroll.
-They always point out the Steam Clock with great pride.
+Here, at the corner of Cambie and Water Streets you will find an interesting tourist attraction that really came about almost accidentally.
 Actually, it is one of only very few such clocks in the world.
-It was by Raymond Saunders in 1977, though at first glance it looks older.
+It was done by Raymond Saunders in 1977, though at first glance it looks older.

-Actually, the whole thing was a bit more of a practical invention.
+The whole thing was a neat practical invention.
 Steam pipes run underground to the generating plant on Beatty /Georgia Street.
 These pipes provide heat for downtown Vancouver and steam for the clock.
 Originally, merchants had asked Mr Saunders to create a monument at the site, which was a steam grate that the homeless would sleep on.
+Problem solved!

 Every 15 minutes the clock blows off steam, every hour it whistles.

 The whistles are powered by steam.
 Very cool